GenericMappingTools/gmt/doc/rst/source/pslegend.rst

     The **V** record draws a vertical line between columns (if more than one) using the selected *pen* *offset* is analogous to the offset for the **D** records but in the vertical direction.
-**P** *paragraph-mode-header-for-pstext*
-    Start a new text paragraph by specifying all the parameters needed (see **pstext -M** record description).
-Note that **pslegend** knows what all those values should be, so normally you can leave the entire record (after P) blank or leave it out all together.
-If you need to set at least one of the parameters directly, you must specify all and set the ones you want to leave at their default value to **-**.

 Defaults